iontodirel/find_devices/README.md

 This project is using `CMake`, and has been tested with the GCC compiler.

-This project also utilizes the `fmt` and `nlohmann::json` libraries, which are automatically installed with the CMake build scripting.
+This project also utilizes the `fmt`, `cxxopts` and `nlohmann::json` libraries, which are automatically installed in source form by the CMake build.

 ### Development

 You can use `Visual Studio` or `VSCode` for remote Linux development.

 My setup include a Linux machine running Ubuntu 22.03 Desktop.
-I do the development in Windows in VSCode or Visual Studio.
+I do the development nn Windows in VSCode or Visual Studio.

 In VSCode have CMake Tools, Cpp Tools, and Remote - SSH tools installed.
-They provide the developer experience for editing, building and debugging.
+They provide the developer experience for editing, building and debugging this project.

 ### Github Actions